-It is therefore recommended that Council NOTES the Schedule of Documents executed by means of affixing the Common Seal for the period 23 January to 20 February 2018, as detailed in Attachment 1 to this Report.
+It is therefore recommended that Council NOTES the Schedule of Documents executed by means of affixing the Common Seal for the period 23 January to 20 February 2018, as detailed in Attachment 1 to Report CJ036-03/18.

 For the period 23 January to 20 February 2018, ten documents were executed by affixing the Common Seal.
 A summary is provided below: